rrrrrrockpang/accessibility-guide/docs/Homework/Introduction.md

 ## 2. Example using LaTeX

-Below is an running example of converting a homework folder with LaTeX files into a HTML file:
+Below is a running example of converting a homework folder with LaTeX files into an HTML file:

 * Create LaTeX files for your homework.
-For example, this homework includes three questions. (`main.tex`, inside sub-folders include `association_rules.tex`, `lsh.tex`, etc).
+For example, this homework includes three questions. (`main.tex`, inside sub-folders include `association_rules.tex`, `lsh.tex`, etc.).
 You can create your files as you would usually do with LaTeX.

 <img src="{{site.baseurl}}/assets/images/Homework/homework-1.png" alt='This is a screenshot of a directory on Google Drive.
 It includes 4 folders (association_rules, lsh, lsh_coding, spark) and 3 latex files (hw1_template.tex, main.tex, and policies.tex)' width="400">